Sackitey68/Sackitey68/README.md

 Software Engineer
 -----------------

-I've been learning coding since the year 2022, after i switched career from Data Analysis.
+I've been learning coding since the July 2022, after i switched career from Data Analysis.

 * 🌍  I'm based in Ghana
 * ✉️  You can contact me at [sackitey68@gmail.com](mailto:sackitey68@gmail.com)